-- 26.3 The CITY shall offer employees and their dependents, including qualified domestic partners, a health insurance program under the terms set forth below. - 26.3.1 Effective January 1, 2012 employee contributions toward the monthly health insurance premium shall be as follows: - a) Employees shall pay twelve and one half percent (12.5%) of the cost of the health premium for the health plan with the least expensive monthly premium.
-If the other health plans remain at or below six percent (6%) of the least expensive monthly premium employees with those plans shall also contribute twelve and one half percent (12.5%).

-- b) For the next most expensive monthly health premium, employees shall contribute 15% of the cost of the premium if the average premium difference is higher than 6% of the least expensive premium. - c) For the most expensive monthly health premium employees shall contribute twenty percent (20%) of the cost of the premium if the average premium difference is twelve and one half percent (12.5%) or more than the least expensive premium.
+- 26.3 The CITY shall offer employees and their eligible dependents, a health insurance program under the terms set forth below. - 26.3.1 Employee contributions toward the monthly health insurance premium shall be as follows: - a) Employees shall pay twelve and one half percent (12.5%) of the cost of the health premium for the health plan with the least expensive monthly premium.
+If the other health plans remain at or below six percent (6%) of the least expensive monthly premium employees with those plans shall also contribute twelve and one half percent (12.5%). - b) For the next most expensive monthly health premium, employees shall contribute fifteen percent (15%) of the cost of the premium if the average premium difference is higher than six percent (6%) of the least expensive premium. - c) For the most expensive monthly health premium employees shall contribute twenty percent (20%) of the cost of the premium if the average premium difference is twelve and one half percent (12.5%) or more than the least expensive premium.
 If the most expensive premium has an average premium difference greater than six percent (6%) and less than twelve percent (12%) the employee shall pay fifteen percent (15%).